Donald Hamilton: Life

-More substantial was the Matt Helm series, published by Gold Medal, which began with Death of a Citizen in 1960 and ran for 27 books, ending in 1993 with The Damagers.
-Helm, a wartime agent in a secret agency that specialized in assassinating Nazis, is drawn back, after 15 years as a civilian, into a post-war world of espionage and assassination.
-He narrates his adventures in a brisk, matter-of-fact tone with an occasional undertone of deadpan humor.
+More substantial was the Matt Helm series, published by Gold Medal company, which began with Death of a Citizen in 1960 and comprised 27 books, ending in 1993 with The Damagers.
+Helm, a wartime agent for a secret agency that specialized in assassinating Nazis, is drawn back, after 15 years as a civilian, into a post-war world of espionage and assassination.
+He narrates his adventures in a brisk, matter-of-fact tone with occasional humor.
 He describes gunfights, knife fights, torture, and (off-stage) sexual conquests with a carefully maintained professional detachment, like a pathologist dictating an autopsy report or a police officer describing an investigation.
-Over the course of the series, this detachment comes to define Helm's character.
+During the course of the series, this detachment comes to define Helm's character.
 He is a professional doing a job; the job is killing people.
 Hamilton completed one more Matt Helm novel, The Dominators in 2002, that has not been published.

-The noted Golden Age mystery writer John Dickson Carr began reviewing books for Ellery Queen's Mystery Magazine in 1969, and often praised thrillers of the day.
+The noted "Golden Age" mystery writer John Dickson Carr began reviewing books for Ellery Queen's Mystery Magazine in 1969, and often praised thrillers of the time.
 According to Carr's biographer, "Carr found Donald Hamilton's Matt Helm to be 'my favorite secret agent,'" although Hamilton's books had little in common with Carr's.
 "The explanation may lie in Carr's comment that in espionage novels he preferred Matt Helm's Cloud cuckoo land.
 Carr never valued realism in fiction."

-Hamilton died in his sleep on November 20, 2006.
+Hamilton died while sleeping on November 20, 2006.
 His papers are housed at the Charles E. Young Research Library at the University of California, Los Angeles.

+Personal life

+He was married to Kathleen Hamilton (née Stick) from 1941 until her death in 1989.
+The couple had four children: Hugo, Elise, Gordon, and Victoria Hamilton.